Follow-Up Email After Interview (5 Copy-Paste Samples + Best Timing)

 5. The "Final Check-In" (2 Weeks Later)

 "Hi [Name], I’m reaching out one last time regarding the [Role].
 While I’m exploring other opportunities, [Company] remains my first choice.
 If you have an update, I’d love to hear it.
-View pricing for more career tools."
+Try in Email Improver if you want a more polished version."

 Follow-Up Email Checklist